You are here

 How MIPS works

-This new reporting system will combine several existing Medicare reporting programs; the Physician Quality Reporting System (PQRS), the Medicare EHR Incentive Program (also known as Meaningful Use), and the Value-Based Payment Modifier Program—and also adds in a new component, Improvement Activities.
+This reporting system combines several existing Medicare reporting programs; the Physician Quality Reporting System (PQRS), the Medicare EHR Incentive Program (also known as Meaningful Use), and the Value-Based Payment Modifier Program—and also adds in a new component, Improvement Activities.

 These categories will be combined into one number called the MIPS Composite Performance Score.